 is by invitation based on attendance and skill level.

-Children's gradings are held on an 'as required' basis again based on attendance and skill level.
+Children's gradings are held at the end of each term again based on attendance and skill level.

 Adults and children each have their own syllabus and grading structure